Nyasha-Taranhike/MyCv/README.md

 ##### jQuery

-For a few dynamic functionality I used the jQuery library [jQuery](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js)
+For some more dynamic functionality, I used the jQuery library [jQuery](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js)

 ##### Bootstrap